upessocs/Lectures/PythonProgramming/Question Bank I.md

 - **Explanation**: Pickling helps with saving data and reloading it later, ensuring data persistence.

 ### Miscellaneous:
-20. **What is the difference between a shallow copy and a deep copy in Python?**
+## What is the difference between a shallow copy and a deep copy in Python?
+#### Answer:
-- **Answer**: A shallow copy creates a new object but doesn't recursively copy objects inside it, whereas a deep copy creates copies of all nested objects.
+ A shallow copy creates a new object but doesn't recursively copy objects inside it, whereas a deep copy creates copies of all nested objects.
 - **Explanation**: The `copy` module has `copy()` for shallow and `deepcopy()` for deep copies.

----

 ### 22. Write a Python function to calculate the factorial of a number.